-We are available to provide logical and reasonable explanations for our decisions.
-If you have such a query, we will be happy to assist you.
+We are available to provide connections of the horse, whether this is the trainer, owner or racing manager, with logical and reasonable explanations for our decisions.
+If you have a query, please contact us directly and we will be happy to assist you.

 What to do if you are unhappy with a rating (or a refusal to allot a rating)

 Then contact the relevant handicapper via email or phone to discuss your concern(s).
 The handicapper will then review the horse’s rating, or any non-allocation of a rating, since the horse’s most recent performance.

 Step 2: Connections contact the Head of Handicapping

 If the concerns are not addressed to their satisfaction, the next step is to approach the BHA’s Head of Handicapping: Dominic Gardiner-Hill.

 The Head of Handicapping will review the case from first principles, independent of the handicapper who originally rated the horse.

 Step 3: Trainer submits formal appeal

 If the concerns have not been addressed to their satisfaction via Steps 1 and 2, it is at this stage that connections can request an independent review.
 To do this, the trainer must complete a Handicapping Appeal Form.

 Only a licensed trainer can submit a formal appeal.
 If you are reading this as an owner or racing manager, please consult with your trainer.